meows/racket/docs/sequence-linear.md

 > `Δn` is used to indicate a delta of a sequence.
 Since we can delta a sequence
 > more than once, I label them `Δ0, Δ1, Δ2...`.

-This sequence converges eventually but not right away, so we can conclude that its velocity is changing.
+This sequence of squared numbers converges eventually but not right away, so we can conclude that its velocity is changing.
 The sequence is therefore non-linear.

 n | value | formula   | Δ0    | Δ1
 - | ----- | --------- | ----- | -----